 Defined area within the urban expansion area to which growth may be directed after other priorities within a municipal boundary are exhausted or insufficient.
-Priority growth areas offer greater connectivity to the street network, are able to be served more efficiently by transit and municipal infrastructure, are more proximate to important destinations such as schools and shopping, and encourage future growth in a compact pattern.

 Public art

 Public art includes murals, sculptures, paintings, and even public performances.
 It can also describe intentional designs on public features like street signs, streetlamps, playgrounds, and buildings.
 Public art is intended to represent and speak to the community that accesses it and is often designed by people from the place in which it is featured.